RetroDECK/ES-DE/USERGUIDE-DEV.md

 This option sets the display to use for ES-DE for multi-monitor setups.
 The possible values are the monitor index numbers 1, 2, 3 or 4.
 If a value is set here for a display that does not actually exist, then ES-DE will set it to 1 upon startup.
 Index 1 is the primary display for the computer.
 It's also possible to override the setting by passing the --display command line argument.
 Doing so will also overwrite the display index setting in es_settings.xml.
 The Display/monitor index option only changes the display used by ES-DE; the emulators need to be configured separately (which can easily be done globally if using RetroArch).

-**Exit button combo**
+**Keyboard quit shortcut**

-This gives the choice of which key combination to use to close the application.
-The default value is F4, but this can be changed to Alt + F4 on all operating systems.
-Additionally on macOS the Command + Q combination is selectable and on all other operating systems Alt + Q is selectable instead.
-Note that on Windows and most window managers on Unix/Linux, Alt + F4 will close the application regardless of the selected option as that key combination is a default which can't be restricted by ES-DE.
-Similarly on macOS, Command + Q always closes the application, so selecting this combination simply disables the previously selected exit button.
+This gives the choice of which key combination to use to quit the application.
+The default value is Alt + F4 on Windows and Linux and Command + Q on macOS.
+Other possible values are Ctrl + Q, Alt + Q and F4 but selecting either of these alternatives will not disable the default quit shortcut as that's implemented globally by the operating system.

 **When to save game metadata**